 A Top Cuppa Tea in Notts

 It’s a classic British tradition, an acceptable addiction, a pick-me-up, calm-me-down moment of tranquillity in the day.
-A builder’s, a brew, or as we like to say in Nottingham a good old mash.
-To celebrate National Tea Day we are sharing some of our tip top tea spots throughout the county.
+A builder’s, a brew, or as we like to say in Nottingham, a good old mash.
+Being a most integral factor in one’s day, we thought we’d share some of our tip top tea spots throughout the county.
 But before we go on, we suggest you pour yourself a pot and pair with some digestives before the mad cravings take hold.

 A late night café is a dream for anyone wishing to spend an evening in the city without the pressure to spend their money on booze, and Lee Rosy’s is one of few in the city.
 A classically simple set up with good music, a nice atmosphere whether you want to work or socialise, and yes, a fabulous range of teas.
 (We recommend the relaxing Green Tea Blue Sky or smoky delights of Chocolate Truffle.)
 If you like to be a little adventurous with your cuppa, you’ll be in heaven, and if you can’t get enough you can now sign up to their subscription service which brings the finest loose leaf teas to your door!

 Hidden away in the heart of the city centre, Thea Caffea is delightfully quaint without ever bordering on doily territory.
 A bright airy interior with skylights and chequered floors, complete with a baby grand piano which is used on occasion for a recital.
 The afternoon tea, breakfasts and lunches are reasonably priced, tasty and worth a nibble, but it’s the rustic scones and cake selection which is truly to die for.